Table of updates and amendments

 |Women||460-920 mg/day||(20-40 mmol)|

-Rationale: As there are insufficient data from dose-response trials, an EAR could not be established, and thus a RDI could not be derived.
+Rationale: The AIs for adults were not reviewed in the 2017 update.
+As there are insufficient data from dose-response trials, an EAR could not be established, and thus a RDI could not be derived.
 An AI for adults for sodium was set at 460-920 mg/day (20-40 mmol/day) to ensure that basic requirements are met and to allow for adequate intakes of other nutrients.
 This AI may not apply to highly active individuals, such as endurance athletes or those undertaking highly physical work in hot conditions, who lose large amounts of sweat on a daily basis.

 |14-18 yr||460-920 mg/day||(20-40 mmol)|